-A major goal of radiation therapy is the delivery of an appropriate dose of radiation to the targeted tissue while minimizing radiation exposure to the surrounding healthy tissue. -The introduction of intensity-modulated radiotherapy (IMRT-allowed) allows for significant improvement of dose distributions by irradiating sub-regions of the target to different levels. -It uses a computer-based planning method called inverse planning that allows the delivery of generally narrow, patient specific, spatially and often temporally modulated beams of radiation to solid tumors within a patient. -I
+A major goal of radiation therapy is the delivery of an appropriate dose of radiation to the targeted tissue while minimizing radiation exposure to the surrounding healthy tissue.
+The introduction of IMRT allowed for significant improvement of dose distributions by irradiating sub-regions of the target to different levels.
+It uses a computer-based planning method called inverse planning that allows the delivery of generally narrow, patient specific spatially and often temporally modulated beams of radiation to solid tumors within a patient.

-IMRT changes the intensity of radiation in different parts of a single radiation beam while treatment is delivered. -The dose of radiation given by each beam can also vary, enabling IMRT to simultaneously treat multiple areas within the target to different dose levels. -Theoretical concerns about IMRT include dose inhomogeneity, additional time required for planning computation and quality assurance (QA) verification, and exposure of larger volumes of normal tissues to a lower dose of radiation.
-2-3
+IMRT changes the intensity of radiation in different parts of a single radiation beam while treatment is delivered.
+The dose of radiation given by each beam can also vary, enabling IMRT to simultaneously treat multiple areas within the target to different dose levels.
+Theoretical concerns about IMRT include dose inhomogeneity, additional time required for planning computation and quality assurance (QA) verification, and exposure of larger volumes of normal tissues to a lower dose of radiation.

-There were numerous studies done, including a multicenter, randomized, double-blind trial that indicated IMRT improved the homogeneity of the radiation dose distribution and decreased acute toxicity, when used for breast cancer. -23,24,25,26,274-8
+There were numerous a number of studies done, including a multicenter, randomized, doubleblind trial that indicated have noted IMRT improved the homogeneity of the radiation dose distribution and decreased acute toxicity, when used for breast cancer. ^{23,24,25,26,2723,27}